goschevski/goschevski.com/content/articles/spriting-with-sass-and-compass.md

 ---
 collection: posts
-title: 'Spriting with Sass and Compass'
+title: Spriting with Sass and Compass
-description: 'As web developers have become more concerned about browser performance a technique called “image spriting” has emerged that is designed to reduce the number of requests made to the server.
-As it turns out, fewer requests made the server (when there is no significant difference in the combined size of the files delivered) can make a big difference in how fast a page appears to download...'
+description: As web developers have become more concerned about browser performance a technique called “image spriting” has emerged that is designed to reduce the number of requests made to the server.
+As it turns out, fewer requests made the server (when there is no significant difference in the combined size of the files delivered) can make a big difference in how fast a page appears to download...
 createdAt: 2014-03-23
 tags:
   - css